Oscars 2021 winners: The full list, from Nomadland to Chloé Zhao and Daniel Kaluuya

-This year's Oscars was a little bit different.
-Play-off music didn't interrupt speeches, it was more relaxed.
+This year's Oscars was a little bit different than usual.
+Play-off music didn't interrupt acceptance speeches, and the ceremony was more relaxed.

-But more importantly it made history, with Chloé Zhao becoming the second ever woman to win best director and the first woman of color to nab that award.
+But more importantly, the Academy Awards made history, with Chloé Zhao becoming the second ever woman to win best director and the first woman of color to nab that award.
 Minari's Youn Yuh-jung won best supporting actress, the first Korean acting win in the show's 93-year history.
 Perhaps surprisingly, Anthony Hopkins won best actor for The Father, beating the late Chadwick Boseman, who had been the favorite.
 On Monday, Hopkins spoke warmly of Boseman in a video posted to Instagram.

 Nomadland, from Chloé Zhao, won best picture and best actress for Frances McDormand, a whopping fourth Oscar win for the actress.
 Nomadland won three Oscars overall, the most on the night.
 Mank, The Father, Tenet, Judas and the Black Messiah, Ma Rainey's Black Bottom, Soul and Sound of Metal were among those that took two.
 Daniel Kaluuya won his first Oscar for best supporting actor early on in the night, giving a memorably unconventional tribute to his parents.